Car insurance for 17-year-olds

 - Take your “Pass Plus” course.
 This course teaches newly-qualified motorists how to handle some more advanced aspects of driving, such as driving at night or on the motorway.
 You’ll get a certificate for completing the course, and some insurers will offer a discount to younger drivers who have this.

 - Increase your voluntary excess.
 Most insurers will cut your premium if you agree to cover more of your insurer’s potential costs with a larger excess.
+Make sure you don’t set it so high that you can’t afford to pay it following an incident, though.

 - Avoid unnecessary modifications.
 Modifications such as a spoiler or an expensive sound system can send your premium skyrocketing because your insurer will factor in the cost of replacing these luxury items.